TimescaleDB vs PostgreSQL in Rails: When Each Makes Sense

 Rails systems that embrace that assumption deliberately can scale cleanly for years.
 Systems that adopt it reflexively often end up more complex than before.

 As with most architectural decisions, the hard part is not choosing the tool.
 It’s being honest about the shape of your data.
+And as I wrote about in why service objects are not architecture, code organization alone does not solve this - what matters is data ownership, lifecycle, and enforced boundaries.

 Need help with database architecture?
 I help teams with PostgreSQL optimization, schema design, and scaling decisions.
 If you’re considering TimescaleDB or other database choices, let’s talk.
 Reach out at nikita.sinenko@gmail.com.